-Plant oils or vegetable oils such as Virgin Coconut, Jojoba, Rosehip and Olive Oil all harbour beneficial nutrients such as phytosterols, vitamins, carotenoids and squalane.
-When oils are applied topically they fill up small spaces between the epidermal cells, so your skin looks and feels smoother, healthier and softer.
-They also protect the skin, prevent moisture loss all while still allowing the skin to breath naturally.
+Plant oils such as Apricot Kernel, Jojoba and Rosehip all harbour beneficial nutrients such as phytosterols, vitamins, carotenoids and squalane.
+When oils are applied topically they fill up small spaces between the epidermal cells, so your skin looks and feels smoother, healthier, and softer.
+They also protect the skin, prevent moisture loss all while still allowing the skin to breathe naturally.

 How To Use Plant Oils in Skin Care:

-Floral waters, also called floral hydrosols are subtle, herbaceous and fresh, they’re also incredibly hydrating making them an essential part of my everyday skin care routine.
-I’ve got dry/combination skin and it craves constant hydration, hydration that an oil can’t offer.
+Floral waters, also called floral hydrosols are subtle, herbaceous, and fresh, they’re also incredibly hydrating making them an essential part of my everyday skincare routine.
+I’ve got dry/combination skin and it craves constant hydration, hydration that oil can’t offer.
 Whilst oils are wonderful at preventing moisture loss, they can’t add any moisture to the skin because they don’t contain any.

 How To Use Floral Water in Skin Care:

-Clay or mud, we play in it as kids, and there’s a reason why we are so drawn to it.
+Clay, we play in it as kids, and there’s a reason why we are so drawn to it!
 When combined with floral waters and/or oils, clays naturally draw out toxins and bind to impurities as it dries, whilst nourishing the skin with many beneficial minerals.
 Clays make for a wonderful exfoliator, gently removing dead skin cells and improving blood circulation.
-What draws me to clay so much is it’s simplicity, mix it with water to make mud, then use that mud on your skin.
-It’s the most unequivocal example of a natural ingredient and I’ve fallen in love with it’s understated beauty.
+What draws me to clay so much is its simplicity, mix it with water to make mud, then use that mud on your skin.
+It’s the most unequivocal example of a natural ingredient and I’ve fallen in love with its an understated beauty.

 How To Use Clays in Skin Care: